Non-linear microlocal cut-off functors: Introduction

 \subsection{Acknowledgements}

 This work is inspired by a discussion with St\'ephane Guillermou and Vivek Shende's interests on microlocal cut-off functors.
 The author thanks them for their helpful discussion and encouragement.
-We also thank for Xin Jin, Christopher Kuo, Wenyuan Li, Pierre Schapira and Matthias Scharitzer for helpful discussion.
-This work was supported by the Novo Nordisk Foundation grant NNF20OC0066298.
+We also thank for Alexander I. Efimov, Xin Jin, Christopher Kuo, Wenyuan Li, Pierre Schapira and Matthias Scharitzer for helpful discussion.
+Thanks for the anonymous referees and their helpful comments.
+This work was supported by the Novo Nordisk Foundation grant NNF20OC0066298 and VILLUM FONDEN, VILLUM Investigator grant 37814.